-Christ spoke much of self-denial.
+3. Christ spoke much of self-denial.

 Self is the root of all lack of love and obedience.
-Our Lord called His disciple to deny himself and to take up his cross; to forsake all, to hate and lose his own life; to humble himself and become the servant of all.
-He did so, because self, selfwill, self-pleasing, self-seeking, is simply the source of all sin.
-When we indulge the flesh in such a simple thing as eating and drinking; when we gratify self by seeking or accepting or rejoicing in what indulges our pride; when selfwill is allowed to assert itself, and we make provision for the fulfilment of its desire, we are guilty of disobedience to His command.
-This gradually clouds the soul and makes the full enjoyment of His light and peace an impossibility.
+Our Lord called His disciple to deny himself and to take up his cross; to forsake all, to hate and lose his own life, to humble himself and become the servant of all.
+He did so, because self, self-will, self-pleasing, self-seeking, is simply the source of all sin.

+When we indulge the flesh in such a simple thing as eating and drinking; when we gratify self by seeking or accepting or rejoicing in what indulges our pride; when self-will is allowed to assert itself, and we make provision for the fulfillment of its desire, we are guilty of disobedience to His command.
+This gradually clouds the soul and makes the full enjoyment of His light and peace an impossibility,

-Christ claimed for God the love of the whole heart.
+4. Christ claimed for God the love of the heart.

 For Himself He equally claimed the sacrifice of all to come and follow Him.
 The Christian who has not definitely at heart made this his aim, who has not determined to seek for grace so to live, is guilty of disobedience.
 There may be much in his religion that appears good and earnest, but he cannot possibly have the joyful consciousness of knowing that he is doing the will of his Lord, and keeping His commandments.

 When the call is heard to come and now begin anew a true life of obedience, there are many who feel the desire to do so, and try quietly to slip into it.
-They think that by more prayer and Bible study they will grow into it - it will gradually come.
-They are The word God uses in greatly mistaken.
-Jeremiah might teach them their mistake.
-'Turn, ve backsliding children, turn to Me.'
-A soul that is in full earnest and has taken the vow of full obedience may grow out of a feeble But there is no obedience into a fuller one. growing out of disobedience into obedience.
+They think that by more prayer and Bible study they will grow into it-it will gradually come.
+They are greatly mistaken.
+The word God uses in Jeremiah might teach them their mistake:

+'Turn, ye backsliding children, turn to Me.'

+A soul that is in full earnest and has taken the vow of full obedience may grow out of a feeble obedience into a fuller one.
+But there is no growing out of disobedience into obedience.
 A turning back, a turning away, a decision, a crisis, is needed.
 And that only comes by the very definite insight into what has been wrong, and its confession with shame and penitence.
-Then alone will the soul seek for that divine and mighty cleansing from all its filthiness which prepares for the consciousness of the gift of the new heart, and God's Spirit in it, causing us to walk in His statutes.
-If you would hope to lead different lives, to become men of a Christlike obedience unto death, do begin by beseeching God for the Holy Spirit of conviction, to show you all your disobedience, and to lead you in humble confession to the cleansing God has provided.
+Then alone will the soul seek for that divine and mighty cleansing from all its filthiness which prepares for the consciousness of the gift of the new heart, and God's Spirit in it causing us to walk in His statues.

+If you would hope to lead a different life, to become a man or a woman of a Christlike obedience unto death, do begin by beseeching God for the Holy Spirit of conviction, to show you all your disobedience and to lead you in humble confession to the cleansing God has provided.
 Rest not till you have received it.